Skip to Main Content

 The Aurora Blog

-Stitched Together by a Common Thread
+Stitched Together by a Common Thread: Reflections After the 2019 Issue of Aurora

 Every year, students email us their photography, art, poetry, and creative writing, influenced by their experiences, their thoughts, and their feelings.
 Everyone's experience is unique, as is everyone's perspective, so it is truly stunning when we, as editors, find patterns in the submissions we receive.
 In the 2019 Aurora, many patterns are illuminated, and below, we have outlined the common threads lacing this year's magazine together.